alibas01/tinyapp/readme.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-A software that provides you a safe way to keep your web addreses in a short format.
+A software that provides you a secure way to keep your web addreses in a short format.
+TinyApp is providing a secure experience with encrypted cookies and secret to only users passwords.

 ## Final Product